 What is the true meaning of compassion?

-There are people who doesn’t have food to eat live around us.
+There are people around us that don’t have any food to eat.
 There are many people who suffer from severe illness without a way to treat them also live around us.
 People have various issues that make them live a miserable lives.
 Empathy towards someone means to feel or understand the sufferings of the people who are in trouble.
 But having compassion is something more than that.

 The true meaning of the word compassion is not just having empathy on people who are suffering from sickness, pain and poverty, but having a desire to help them and bring some relief to their lives.
 The origin of the word ‘compassion’ is the Latin word ‘compati’ which means ‘to suffer with’.
 It is to feel their suffering and taking part in their sufferings by having affection towards them and helping them with our resources.
 Our Holy Bible talks about a God who has compassion for His people and advises us to have a compassionate heart.

 We worship a God who suffered all the pains and griefs on the earth and so He understands us very well and He helps in our troubles.

 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin -Hebrews 4:15.

 What does God say about helping those in need?

 God has given us blessings and all the riches not just to have them all for ourselves alone, but to share our blessings with those who are in need.
 If we have a compassionate heart towards the people who suffer, we will be able to help them.
 God blessed us and He wants us to be a blessing for others who are in need.As our God is compassionate, He wants us to be compassionate towards people who are in need.

 Be merciful, even as your Father is merciful. -Luke 6:36

 When we have compassion towards those who suffer and help them to meet their needs, God views it as being done to Himself.
 If we show care and affection for the people under poverty and sickness, we are doing it to our Savior.